 Are specialized instructional aides or personal care services provided?

 No. Students are responsible for arranging and providing these services when they are deemed appropriate.
 These include, but are not limited to, medical equipment, personal care attendants, specialized tutors or educational aides.
-There is no nursing office or medical facility on campus.
+The campus does not have a nursing office or medical facility.

 Will requirements of a program or the content of a course be modified?

 No. Students are required to meet the essential requirements of academic departments to enter a program and to remain in a program.
-Students must show mastery of course materials to earn college credit.
+All students must show mastery of course materials to earn college credit.

-How will my instructors find our about my academic need related to my disability?
+How will my instructors find out about my academic need related to my disability?